juicetanz/geoguessr-ai/README.md

 # geoguessr-ai

-A project intended to determine the location of images based on Google Street View images of countries.
+A project intended to determine the location of images based on Google Street View data of countries.

 ![An example of the model's output](output.jpg)